rodik/python-automated-scraper/README.md

     - Use second option - Service Account
     - Download your `.json` file - the content will be passed to the development container using an Environment variable
     - Note the generated email associated with created Service Account.
 It is also available in downloaded config.json file under `client_email` key.
 1. Create a Environment variable named `GDRIVE_API_CREDENTIALS` on your local machine and set the content of downloaded `.json` file from step 3 as value of this variable.
-There is a shell [script](.devcontainer/set_github_repo_secrets.sh) to help you do it using bash or Powershell.
+There is a shell [script](.devcontainer/set_ubuntu_env_var.sh) to help you do it using bash and Powershell [script](.devcontainer/set_windows_env_var.ps1) for Windows.
     - Now your scraper can access the spreadsheet from your VS Code development container.
 1. Open VS Code
     - Open the Command Palette (F1 key *or* Ctrl+Shift+P *or* View -> Command Palette)